nxskok/pasias/docs/27-stan.md

 Common assumptions that are made in this kind of analysis are:
 (i) the responses are independent of each other, and (ii) each respondent has the same unknown probability of agreeing.
 You might quibble about (ii), but the assumption we are making here is that we know *nothing* about the respondents apart from whether they agreed or disagreed.
-(In practice, we'd collect all kinds of demograhic information about each respondent, and this might give us a clue about how they'll respond, but here we're keeping it simple.)
+(In practice, we'd collect all kinds of demographic information about each respondent, and this might give us a clue about how they'll respond, but here we're keeping it simple.)
 Under our assumptions, the number of respondents that agree has a binomial distribution with $n$ being our sample size, and $p$ being the probability we are trying to estimate.
 Let's estimate $p$ using Stan: that is to say, let's obtain the posterior distribution of $p$.

-Note: I'm not sure how Stan goes in R Studio Cloud at the moment.
-This works better in R on your own computer.